forestgrape/coronavirus/diagnosis_and_viral_load.md

   * [Yang et al](#summary-yang) observe the sensitivities: 85% for severe cases and 62 % for mild cases in first week of illness.
 In the second week 69% for severe and 53 % for mild cases.
   * 71% in the first 5 days of hospitalization [Wyllie](#summary-wyllie-letter)
   //patients initially positive by NPS so results possibly biased (the study is about evaluating saliva and comparing it to NPS)
 * Slow decrease of viral load and high variability across specimens and days ([Zhou](#summary-zhou), Figure B and D in [Wyllie](#summary-wyllie-letter)).
 (The slow decrease likely since the cleaning of dead cells and dirt is not very fast at the back of the nose.
-The variability probably because the sampling area is small).
+The variability can be explained by a small sampling area).
 * Specificity: The specificity to detect infectiousness is low in mild cases (rough estimate about 50%) since the infectiousness peaks early (according to virus culture investigations) and viral RNA decreases slowly in NPS.

 #### Nasopharyngeal Aspirate